TouchGuide: Inference-Time Steering of Visuomotor Policies via Touch Guidance: Method: TouchGuide

 where $\eta$ is the guidance scale, $\epsilon_\theta(\cdot)$ and $u_\theta(\cdot)$ are the noise predictor in diffusion policy and velocity predictor in flow-matching policy, respectively.
 The detailed \textbf{TouchGuide} procedure is provided in Alg.~\ref{alg:touchguide}.

 As shown in Fig.~\ref{fig:cpm}(c), our TouchGuide can be viewed as using the CPM to steer the policy distribution $\mathcal{Q}_{\text{policy}}$ toward the real distribution $\mathcal{Q}_{\text{real}}$, which refers to the optimal distribution to accomplish the task in the real world.
 Therefore, sampling actions from the CPM-steered $\mathcal{Q}_\text{policy}$ is more likely to produce actions that better adhere to the contact physics.
 In Fig.~\ref{fig:distribution}, we illustrate the policy distributions of TouchGuide and previous methods (including feature-level concatenation~\cite{xue2025reactive, wei2024ensuring, cheng2025omnivtla, bi2025vlatouch} and policy-level composition~\cite{cao2025compose, chen2025policyconsensus}) in the action space.
 For feature-level concatenation, although tactile sensing provides additional information, the model may still overly attend to the visual modality (since tactile signals often exhibit limited variation in many cases), and thus its policy distribution $\mathcal{Q}_{\text{policy}}$ cannot be explicitly driven toward the real distribution $\mathcal{Q}_{\text{real}}$.
 Policy-level composition, though an improvement over feature-level methods, still falls short in enabling effective multi-modal fusion within the action space $\mathcal{A}$.
 Its distribution operates multiplicatively in $\mathcal{A}$, and it lacks an explicit mechanism to steer the $\mathcal{Q}_{\text{policy}}$ toward $\mathcal{Q}_{\text{real}}$.
 To address these limitations, we introduce a CPM.
 Our method assesses the physical feasibility of both tactile observations and noisy actions, thereby providing explicit guidance for steering in $\mathcal{A}$.
+Further physical interpretations of how CPM steers the action distribution are provided in the Appendix~\ref{sec:appen:fs_derivation}.